-My mom was about to walk out the door to attend my sister's nuptials at the courthouse when a glass shattered behind her on the dining room floor.
+My mom was about to walk out the door to attend my sister's courthouse wedding when a glass shattered behind her on the dining room floor.
 The crash made her jump nearly dropping the gift box she was holding.
 She turned slowly as if moving too fast might provoke a scene worse than the mess of broken glass on the oriental carpet.